cryptomator/docs/README.md

 - Preview changes (`make html`)
 - Send us a pull request

-For a local live preview, install [sphinx-autobuild](https://github.com/GaretJax/sphinx-autobuild#installation) and execute `make livehtml`.
+For a live preview on a local server, install [sphinx-autobuild](https://github.com/GaretJax/sphinx-autobuild#installation) and execute `make livehtml`.

 <!--
 How tow record `.gif`s: